Burst Tomato Pasta

 • Parmesan: I stir shaved Parmesan cheese into the pasta when the sauce has finished cooking.

-• Olive oil: Make sure to use extra virgin olive oil.
+• Olive oil: Make sure to use extra virgin olive oil for the best taste.

-• Salt & pepper: Such a simple recipe with so few ingredients needs salt and pepper to bring out all the best flavors.
+• Salt & pepper: Such a simple recipe with so few ingredients needs salt and pepper to bring out the overall flavors.

-• Fresh herbs: Once I have the pasta divided onto plates or into bowls to serve, I sprinkle on chopped fresh herbs like basil, parsley or chives—really whatever I have on my kitchen counter!
+• Fresh herbs: Once I have the pasta divided onto plates or into bowls to serve, I sprinkle on chopped herbs like fresh basil, parsley or chives—really whatever I have in my kitchen.

 How To Make Burst Tomato Pasta